0x80/convert-codebase-casing/README.md

 It could be that the transform missed some cases, so at this point you will have to check if things still compile and run, and possibly fix a few things manually.

+# Known issues

+## Next.js page variables in paths

+The transform currently also mutates variables in Next.js page file paths, which it shouldn't.
+So you'll have to manually correct these.

 # How it works